Hormone receptor-positive breast cancers need estrogen and/or progesterone (female hormones that are produced in the

 It is important to follow the treatment plan (for medications and other therapies) prescribed by your health care provider in terms of:

-Although the menopausal symptoms related to hormone therapy can be hard to deal with, there are treatments that may ease these side effects.
-If you have side effects, talk with your health care provider about ways to treat them.
+Although the menopausal symptoms related to hormone therapy can be hard to deal with, there are things you can do that may ease these side effects.
+Talk with your health care provider about ways to treat them.

-If you have trouble remembering to take your hormone therapy, a daily pillbox or setting an alarm on your watch or mobile device (you may be able to download a mobile app) may help .
+If you have trouble remembering to take your hormone therapy, a daily pillbox or setting an alarm on your watch or mobile device (you may be able to download an app) may help .
 However, you do not need to panic if you miss a day or two.

 Learn more about the importance of following your breast cancer treatment plan.

 Anastrozole, exemestane and letrozole are off-patent and available in generic forms.
 Generics cost less than name brand drugs, but are just as effective.